BasisResearch/millipede/docs/source/getting_started.rst

 Supported data types
 --------------------

-The covariates `X` are essentially arbitrary and can be continuous-valued, binary-valued, a mixture of the two, etc.
+The covariates :math:`X` are essentially arbitrary and can be continuous-valued, binary-valued, a mixture of the two, etc.
-Currently the response `Y` can be any of the following:
+Currently the response :math:`Y` can be any of the following:

 * continuous-valued => use `NormalLikelihoodVariableSelector`
 * binary-valued => use `BernoulliLikelihoodVariableSelector`